The Moon Swept Down

 Opening Reception Friday November 14, 7-10pm

 The title of the largest work in this exhibition, Diana, refers to Diana, the Greek goddess of the hunt as well as the moon.
 I portray her as a self-representation within a vast landscape, placing viewers in a vantage point deep in lakeside water.
-A similar vantage as Actaeon, a young hunter who unwittingly stumbles across her, witnessing her bathing without invitation.
+A similar vantage as Actaeon, a young hunter who unwittingly stumbles across Diana, witnessing her bathing without invitation.
 For his voyeurism, Diana curses him, transforming him into a deer and his own hunting dogs tear him apart.
-My Diana is perhaps less menacing, not pictured here bathing- but back on land, (maybe aware of visitors), but from the shore where we see her, we the viewers are emersed, we are perhaps the bathers.
+My Diana is perhaps less menacing, not pictured here bathing - but back on land (maybe aware of visitors), but from the shore where we see her, we the viewers are immersed.
+We are perhaps the bathers.